Information metabolism: Overview

 but the most detailed description is given in his 1974 book Melancholy (in Polish: "Melancholia").

 In order to explain psychological phenomena encountered in humans, he borrowed many concepts from the field of cybernetics which gained popularity in Poland at that time, thanks to the works of Marian Mazur (the father of the Polish school of cybernetics).
 Kępiński starts with the consideration of most basic organisms and how they are different from inanimate matter.
 First of all, any organism may be treated as an autonomous but open system, separated from its environment by means of a boundary (skin or cell membrane).
 As an open system, it is engaged in a continual exchange with its surroundings.
 That exchange may be regarded as twofold i.e. energetic and informational.
 For the sake of analysis, one may think of energy metabolism and information metabolism as separate processes.
 Kępiński postulates that life is sustained if both metabolisms are occurring, and it stops if one of them is ceased.

 The energy metabolism concept is relatively easy to understand.
 The molecules of the body are continually replaced.
 Catabolic and anabolic processes occur in cells.
-Information metabolism is the other side of the same process, but it concerns the structural aspect (i.e. how matter and energy is organized) and how control is executed.
-During the energy exchange, the organism strives to maintain its characteristic order (negentropy) and projects that order onto the surroundings.
-Due to that, the order of the surroundings is destroyed.
+Information metabolism is the other side of the same process, but it concerns the structural aspect (i.e. how matter and energy are organized) and how control is executed.
+During energy exchange, the organism strives to maintain its characteristic order (negentropy) and projects that order onto the surroundings.
+As a result, the order of the surroundings is destroyed.
 By contrast, inanimate matter does not have the ability to raise or even maintain its negentropy, because spontaneous natural processes are always accompanied by entropy generation.